jessicaabt/oasis-cognition-education/README.md

 # Education and Cognitive Performance Across Alzheimer’s Groups

-This project explores how education level relates to cognitive performance in older adults, and whether this relationship differs between individuals with Alzheimer’s disease and cognitively normal controls.
-The analysis uses publicly available data from the OASIS study and focuses on exploratory patterns in cognitive test scores across education levels and clinical groups.
+This project explores how years of education relate to cognitive performance in older adults, and how the cognitive scores differ between individuals with Alzheimer’s disease and cognitively normal controls.
+The analysis uses publicly available data from the OASIS study and focuses on exploratory patterns in cognitive test scores (MMSE) across education levels and clinical groups.

 ## Dataset

 Data are drawn from the OASIS longitudinal demographics dataset provided by the Washington University School of Medicine.
-To ensure independent observations, only baseline visits are included so that each participant appears once.
+To ensure independent observations, only baseline visits (Visit = 0) are included so that each participant appears once.
+Individuals grouped as "Converted" are excluded to maintain clearly defined groups.

 Source: [https://sites.wustl.edu/oasisbrains/](https://sites.wustl.edu/oasisbrains/)